Skip to main content

 _______________ led the Pledge of Allegiance to the Flag.

-Moved by _______________, seconded by _______________ that the Board approve the minutes for the meeting of November 10, 2025, as written.
+Moved by_______________, seconded by _______________ that the Board of Education approve the FFA Trip Request for an overnight trip to the State Leaders’ Experience in Albany, NY February 2-3, 2026, as proposed.
 Motion Carried: Yes _______________, No _______________, Abstain _______________.

-Moved by _______________, seconded by _______________ that the Board accept the Treasurer’s Reports as of October 2025.
+Moved by _______________, seconded by _______________ that the Board approve the minutes for the meeting of December 9, 2025, as written.
 Motion Carried: Yes _______________, No _______________, Abstain _______________.

 Dr. Irizarry reported on: